By Paola Gilliam, December 8, 2021

 Although several parents highlighted the challenge of keeping their kids engaged, families also saw improvement here.
 Both parents and teachers quickly noticed that students needed a break from long periods of remote learning, and many made adjustments from spring 2020, when the focus was on resolving technology issues, to the following fall. mother of Brandon Weaver, Indianapolis Public Schools said her son’s teacher began incorporating some fun “brain breaks.”

-Esther Perez: “When we started like going virtual, he was getting very stressed, like to be at home all of the time, and then like be in front of the camera for like hours, it was really hard.
+Esther Perez: “When we started like going virtual, he was getting very stressed, like to be at home all of the time, and then be like in front of the camera for like hours, it was really hard.
 So he was like, “I need to go to the restroom,” and he was like moving around and he was like, like very anxious and not focusing, and I know from other parents that it was the same with most of the kids.
-So parents were not very happy about it, but of course we were safe and it got better.
-For him, the second, like the beginning of the semester when we went virtual, there was a big difference, I mean, he was excited, he was waking up, getting ready, getting breakfast, and then the schedule was more, like more breaks, like the teacher, his teacher is awesome, she was giving them like, ‘okay, let’s dance for ten minutes’ so they were like dancing and playing and singing for like ten minutes and then, they come back to class and now do this independent work. “
+So parents were not very happy about it, but then of course yeah, we were safe and it got better.
+For him, the second, like the beginning of the semester when we went virtual, there was a big difference.
+I mean, he was excited, he was waking up, getting ready, getting breakfast, and then the schedule was more, more breaks, like the teachers, his teacher is awesome, like she was giving them like, ‘OK, now let’s dance, like for 10 minutes’ so they were like dancing and playing and singing for 10 minutes and then, they come back to class and then now do this independent work.”

-Esther: “It’s a brain break, yeah, so it was so much better.”
+Esther: “It’s a brain break, yeah, so it was much better.”

 “For him, the beginning of the [fall] semester when we went virtual, there was a big difference,” she said.
-“I mean, he was excited, he was waking up, getting ready, getting breakfast.
-The teacher, she was giving them [more breaks] like, ‘OK, let’s dance for 10 minutes.’”
+“I mean, he was excited, he was waking up, getting ready, getting breakfast… His teacher is awesome, like she was giving them [more breaks] like, ‘OK, now let’s dance, like for 10 minutes.’”

 Other teachers engaged their students by incorporating games into class activities or using them as a reward for finishing work early.